DrBiznes/World-of-Wynncraft/README.md

  ![rtxpreview](https://github.com/user-attachments/assets/4c1e6f68-7bbe-4dd3-82d6-a488838417be)

-### Dynamic Weather
+### Dynamic Weather + Dynamic LODs

-Using the [Wynncraft dynamic weather engine](https://modrinth.com/mod/wynncraft-dynamic-weather) mod created by Quikjay for use in his modpack (which you should also check out)!
-"Rain or thunder can randomly occur throughout the map, and areas such as Nemract, Pirate Cove, the Dernal Jungle, and others experience more frequent weather conditions.
-Traverse through snowstorms in Nesaak, sandstorms in Almuj, and other weather hazards!
-Coupled perfectly with the [Particle Rain](https://modrinth.com/mod/particle-rain) mod with custom settings."
+Using the [Wynncraft dynamic weather engine](https://modrinth.com/mod/wynncraft-dynamic-weather) mod created by Quikjay for use in his modpack (which you should also check out)! and [WynnVista](https://github.com/bob10234/WynnVista) create by me for use in this modpack!

 ![WynnWeather4](https://github.com/user-attachments/assets/ab469bc7-1b67-4001-87b4-7a564c8ca17d)